1. News

 Dune bashing and sandboarding, quad biking, camel rides and henna painting for thrill seekers and families.
 Dune bashing is an activity included in a desert safari in Dubai.
 Standard safari packages are 5-7 hours including pickup and drop-off, while overnight options offer stargazing and sunrise in the arabian desert.

-Sunrise balloon flights over the sand dunes 4-5 hours including transfers, AED 1,100 per person.
-Sometimes includes gourmet breakfast and falconry demonstrations.
+Hot air balloon ride at sunrise in Dubai over the dunes, 4–5 hours, including transfer, AED 1,100 per person.
+Sometimes includes a gourmet breakfast and falconry displays.

 Traditional hunting heritage experiences focus on bird conservation and Emirati culture.
 The dubai desert conservation reserve requires all operators to follow sustainable practices, with wildlife tours limited to reduce ecological impact.